Yato03/VexRefiner/README.md

 go run parser.go
 ```

-Then, you specifie the entry and output Vex.
+Then, you specify the entry and output Vex.